Institut Supérieur de Marketing du Luxe (Sup de Luxe): Thibaut de La Rivière

-History of arts graduate and a jewelry and goldsmith plate specialist who started his career as an auctioneer.
-At the age of 22 Thibaut de La Rivière was proposed to manage his previous secondary institute.
+La Rivière was a history of arts graduate and a jewelry and goldsmith plate specialist who started his career as an auctioneer.
+At the age of 22, Thibaut de La Rivière was invited to manage his previous secondary institute.
 From secondary to business institute and higher education, La Rivière has been part the creation of many institutions linked to the business world.
 One of his most prestigious innovations is the 'Stylisme de mode BTS'.

-Thibaut being the director of several superior learning institutes, in 1990, he decided to make his way back in the lux and art domains.
+Thibaut, being the director of several learning institutes, in 1990, he decided to make his way back to the lux and art domains.
 After an influential meeting with Alain Dominique Perrin and Michel Guten, he contributed to EDC Paris' revival (Previously known as 'Écoles des cadres') and became sup de luxes' dean in 1995.